auth0/docs/articles/email/index.md

 ## Email Limits

 The Auth0 shared email provider restricts your account from sending more than ten emails per minute, regardless of email type.
-Your ability to send email from your account may be reduced, or even temporarily blocked, if your emails result in high bounce rates.
+Additionally, your ability to send email from your account may be reduced, or even temporarily blocked, if your emails result in high bounce rates.

-If the restrictions on the number of emails you may send are problemative, you may configure your own email provider for use with Autho0.
+If the restrictions on the number of emails you may send are problematic, you may configure your own email provider for use with Autho0.
 You may also wish to configure your own email provider if you:

 * want guaranteed delivery
 * anticipate exceeding the shared email limits